 SOUND FOR DIGITAL CINEMA AND TELEVISION - SHOWING LEADERSHIP ON A SERIOUS ISSUE

 We've uploaded into the documents section two investigative reports on the growing problems of movie theaters that are just too loud.
 As AES members know, the issue of loudness is at the forefront of many of our audio community.
 The recording group has been dealing with the "Loudness Wars" for years.
 And those involved in PA and Live Sound are acutely aware of their responsibilities to the artists as well as the public when they present a live concert.

 While the music and TV markets see consumers in ultimate charge of the loudness of their particular device, Live Sound and Cinema leave the volume control in the hands of the professionals.

-The AES and SDCTV Technical Committee, under the leadership of Joules Newell and Brian McCarty, will continue to work towards identifying an appropriate engineering-based solution to the problems.
-We encourage interested members of SDCTV and other AES TC's to contribute their expertise to finding a proper engineering solution, instead of ceding our responsibilities to politicians who are ill equipped to do our jobs.
+The AES and SDCTV Technical Committee will continue to work towards identifying an appropriate engineering-based solution to the problems.
+We encourage interested members of SDCTV and other AES TC's to contribute their expertise to finding a proper engineering solution.

 Areas of Concentration

 This committee is associated with the following sessions